ShifaYahya/background-changer/README.md

 # Background Changer

-A simple React project that allows users to change the background color with a click of a button
+A simple React project that allows users to change the background color with clicking on the respective buttons.

 <h3>Features</h3>
 -Interactive onClick functionality to dynamically change the background color. <br>